Skip to content

 Picture

-At the top right of the Viewer you’ll find:
+At the top-right of the Viewer there is:

 • A zoom value (percentage) that can be edited manually